Request an accommodation

 Effective June 2022, Tribunals Ontario has resumed in-person proceedings for approved accommodation-based requests for all tribunals.

-How to request an accommodation
+How to request an accommodation (including computer, internet, phone)

 After you request an accommodation